 - Each student shall be at the designated bus stop 5 minutes before the scheduled time and ready to board the bus.
 At drop off time a responsible person must be there to receive students in grades Y5's, K-2.
 The driver is responsible for the maintenance of this schedule and cannot wait for tardy pupils.

 - Each student shall ride designated buses ONLY.
 We cannot accommodate changes for playdates, babysitting, etc.

-- Students shall respect property of others at the bus stop while awaiting arrival the bus.
+- Students shall respect property of others at the bus stop while waiting for the arrival the bus.

 - Students must identify themselves to the bus driver when requested.